Test Details

 What are the normal CRP levels?

 Normal CRP levels are 0.3 to 1.0 mg/dL.
-The levels higher than this standard range are considered abnormal and indicate the presence of inflammation and other related conditions, including infections, autoimmune disorders, cardiovascular diseases, and some cancers.
+Levels higher than this standard range are considered abnormal and may indicate inflammation, infections, autoimmune disorders, cardiovascular diseases, or some cancers.

 Can a CRP test detect cancer?